Lightning-Web-Components-Quicktips/Lightning-Web-Component-JWK-JWE/README.md

 For this demo I simply generated an SSH RSA Private/Public Key-pair in Java and output as a JWK:

-Example Java for Generating a JWK, you will need [Nimbus JOSE+JWT](https://connect2id.com/products/nimbus-jose-jwt)
+Example Java for Generating a JWK, you may need [Nimbus JOSE+JWT](https://connect2id.com/products/nimbus-jose-jwt)

 ```
+// generate a new keypair
 KeyPairGenerator rsaGen = KeyPairGenerator.getInstance("RSA");
 rsaGen.initialize(2048);
 KeyPair rsaKeyPair = rsaGen.generateKeyPair();

+// get the public key (we can't decrypt data without the private-key but for this demo we assume this key is stored elsewhere)
 RSAPublicKey rsaPublicKey = (RSAPublicKey)rsaKeyPair.getPublic();
 RSAKey jwk = new RSAKey.Builder(rsaPublicKey).build();

+// print it as a JSON string for use in our demo
 System.out.println(jwk.toJSONString());

 ```